barob1n/Statistical-Computing-Group-Project/README.md

-# Feedforward-Network-Estimates
+# Group Project for StatComp
-MATLAB code to find estimates for a Feed Foward Network
+R code for the two-sample test procedures